jayoung/pamlWrapper/README.md

 We would then combine the results as before, and see whether we had evidence for positive selection with all parameter choices.

-# To run these scripts without docker
+# To run these scripts WITHOUT docker

 If you don't want to deal with installing software, look further down at the "using docker" instructions.